alecantoniou/MEGP4/print_simulation/TESTING_GUIDE.md

 - Freezes when paused, resumes when print continues

 ### Original Model (Top Right)
-- Always shows octo.gcode (the original file)
-- Never changes
+- Shows the initial baseline model (LBcorrected.gcode or LBbaseline.gcode depending on configuration)

 ### Updated Model (Bottom Right)
 - Initially shows "Updated Model (Not Yet Modified)"
-- After error handling, updates to show LBdef.gcode
+- After error handling, updates to show LBdefected.gcode
-- You should see different geometry (LBdef is a lattice bunny vs octo is an octopus)
+- You should see different geometry vs the baseline model

 ### Log Panel (Bottom)
 - Shows all communication between Printer and ComputerPi